-Dr. Ambardar has worked for Kaiser Permanente Southern California as a full-time Attending Physician (where she consistently received near perfect MAPPS scores on Patient Satisfaction Surveys), is an active member of the National Alliance on Mental Illness (NAMI) and the American Psychiatric Association, and has several first-author publications to her credit.
+Dr. Ambardar has worked for Kaiser Permanente Southern California as a full-time Attending Physician (where she consistently received near perfect MAPPS scores on Patient Satisfaction Surveys), is an active member of the National Alliance on Mental Illness (NAMI) and has several publications to her credit.
 Dr. Ambardar is also a lifetime member of the Stanford Alumni Association.

 In 2013, 2012, 2011 and 2010, Dr. Ambardar was awarded the Compassionate Doctor Award, based on patient ratings and reviews and was identified as one of America’s Most Compassionate Doctors.
 In 2011, she was also awarded the prestigious Patients’ Choice Award.
 Of the nation’s 830,000 active physicians, only 5% are accorded these honors by their patients each year.